xi-pec/library-app/README.md

 and build the project using Xcode.

 # Questions
-Q: Will there be official builds of the app?
+Q: Will there be official builds of the app in iOS?
-A: Possibly for Android, but likely not for iOS.
+A: Possibly not, I don't own (and like) iOS devices.